-Welcome to EastWest Literary Forum, a magazine in English & Russian!
+Welcome to EastWest Literary Forum, a magazine in English & Russian (and sometimes, Ukrainian)!

-Here’s yet another raison d’être for a literary journal such as this one.
-This time let’s use a parable.
 A woman moved to a new home.
-One day, as she was cleaning up leaves in her garden, she found a treasure.
-She took out a shovel, began to dig, and – lo and behold! – the treasure was her native language, and the deeper she dug, the more layers of the language she uncovered.
-The woman started spending every day in the garden, digging and digging.
-She even stopped going to work, as though she found real gold there, not just her native language.
+One day, while cleaning up leaves in her garden, she found a treasure.
+She took out a shovel, began to dig, and—lo and behold!—the treasure was her native language.
+The deeper she dug, the more layers of it she uncovered.
+She started spending every day in the garden, digging and digging.
+She even stopped going to work, as though she had found real gold there, not just her mother tongue.

-This magazine is for those who, living in a bilingual world like the woman in this little parable, found a treasure chest with their language.
-It’s for those who want to dig deeper and uncover more layers of the language, be it their native language or an adopted one.
+This magazine is for those who, living in a bilingual world like the woman in that little story, have found a treasure chest with their language in it.
+It’s for those who want to dig deeper and uncover more layers—whether it’s their native tongue or an adopted one.
 I see this bilingual magazine as a meeting place for Russophone and Anglophone writers, poets, and readers.

-Since the interests of Russophone writers and readers are often quite different from the interests of their Anglophone counterparts, this magazine is for those interested in Russian and Eastern European issues, ways of thinking, and being in the world as well as out of it.
+Since the interests of Russophone writers and readers often differ from those of their Anglophone counterparts, this magazine is for anyone interested in Russian and Eastern European ways of thinking, being in the world, and stepping outside it.

-All texts on this site will be published with translations (into English if the text is in Russian, and into Russian if the text is in English).
-To see a version in Russian (if the original is in English) or in English (if the original is in Russian), you have to click on a red arrow on top.
-Translations of short poems will be published on the same page as the original and do not require a click on the arrow-shaped language button.
+All texts on this site will be published with translations (into English if the original is in Russian, and into Russian if the original is in English).
+To switch versions, click the red arrow at the top of the page.
+The only exception: translations of short poems appear on the same page as the original and do not require a click.

 Nina Kossman